RohanNagar/thunder/docs/manual/configuration-options.rst

                                                                         If ``null``, then a default page is shown.
 =================================== ==================================  =============================================================================

-.. _configuration-auth-keys:
+.. _configuration-auth:

 Authentication
 ==============

-This is a list of approved keys that can access resource methods on ``/users`` and ``POST /verify``.
+This is a required configuration block to define the authentication mechanism that clients will use to make API calls to your Thunder instance.
+Both Basic Auth and OAuth 2.0 are supported types of authentication.
 If this configuration section is not specified, then Thunder will not allow access to any requests.
-You should specify at least one key that has access to the API.
+You should specify at least one key that has access to the API (if using basic auth), or set up OAuth.

 .. code-block:: yaml

     auth:
-      type: basic
+      type: [basic|oauth]
+      # Only use for basic auth
       keys:
         - application:
           secret:
         - application:
           secret:
+      # Only use for OAuth
+      hmacSecret:
+      issuer:
+      audience:

 =================================== ==================================  =============================================================================
 Name                                Default                             Description
 =================================== ==================================  =============================================================================
 type                                basic                               The type of authentication that Thunder should use.
-Currently, only ``basic`` is supported. keys                                EMPTY                               The list of approved keys for API access.
+Either ``basic`` or ``oauth``. keys                                EMPTY                               The list of approved keys for basic auth API access.
 Each key has two properties: ``application`` (the basic authentication
                                                                         username) and ``secret`` (the basic authentication password).
-Both properties on the key are required.
+Both properties on the key are required. hmacSecret                          REQUIRED for oauth                  The secret used to sign/verify JWT tokens by your JWT token issuer.
+It is recommended to store this value in a secrets provider and reference it as described in :ref:`configuration-secrets`. issuer                              REQUIRED for oauth                  The issuer of JWT tokens.
+Will be used in JWT token validation. audience                            none                                The audience to use when validation JWT tokens.
+If left empty, no audience will be required on JWT tokens.
 =================================== ==================================  =============================================================================

 .. _configuration-secrets: